tonimctoni/rustcrawl/README.md

 Also, it uses async IO, which is more elegant than a bunch of worker threads.
 It should scale better too, but this was not tested.

+# conclusion

+Rust does a superb job of managing memory consumption and processing time used.
+When it comes to making as many get requests as possible in as little time as possible, however, in my experience while making this project, it falls short.
+Hyper yielded better results than reqwest, but not as good as those I get from go.
+It is absolutely possible that this is due to mismanagement of resources from my part, as rust offers a great deal of freedom in this regard.
+Still, I will stick to go from now on for theese kinds of projects, at least for the forseable future.

+I want to, again, point out the little cpu consumption I had while using rust for this project.
+Rust was absolutely superb in this regard.

 # notes for myself

  - Storing strings instead of urls makes it more space efficient, but less time efficient (worth it).